Empowering Children to Protect Themselves

 Where is WHO?

-The program is currently being used in more than 40 school districts in Texas.
+The program is currently being used in school districts and organizations across Texas.

 How Does WHO Help?